 The carnal mind cannot discern between good and evil >>

-and its wisdom, saying that it is “earthly, natural, demonic.”
-Like
+and its wisdom, saying that it is “earthly, natural, demonic;” and like

-When he tries to follow these same rules of nature, he finds that nature has
+demonic.
+Man has the body of an animal, but when he tries to follow the rules of nature, he finds that nature has

-rejected him, since God kicked Adam from the Garden, and now we are stuck
+rejected him in the same way that God kicked Adam from the Garden, and now we

-prophesied our kingdoms would destroy us.
-So it seems that man has nowhere
+prophesied that our kingdoms would destroy us, and so it seems that man has nowhere

 to go, except to God.
 By ourselves we naturally think the thoughts of